 Biamp has informally tested the switch and determined that it is capable of handling at least 100 AVB streams, and 1000 AVB audio channels.
 There may be additional channel/stream restrictions on networks that consist of multiple MOTU switches.
 For systems that use multiple MOTU switches at the edge of a larger AVB network, Biamp recommends using a higher-capacity AVB switch (such as an Extreme Networks switch) as the core switch.
 The MOTU switch cannot be used in conjunction with a Netgear AVB switch.

 Biamp recommends the MOTU switch primarily for smaller installations with relatively light AVB usage.
 Biamp does not recommend building larger AVB networks using multiple MOTU switches connected directly to each other, or using the MOTU switch in systems with heavy AVB usage.
+Fiber media converters are not recommended for use with MOTU AVB.

 AVB can be converted to run over fiber optic cables using media converters.
 However, it is important to use true media converters that do not have integrated Ethernet switches built into them.
 The following media converters have been informally tested with Tesira products:1